Subscribe to get access

 Also current requirements in California and nine other states.
 All require about 8 percent ZEV sales by 2025.
 So, if this proposal was adopted and removed state ZEV targets(as we suspect it would), no good!!
 Cause the requirements in these leading states would be slashed and could be lower than current ZEV sales.
 Therefore, this would undercut states’.
 Plus their ability to meet their climate and air quality goals.
-It also will undermine charging infrastructure investments which are being made alongside current vehicle deployment goals.
+It also will undermine charging infrastructure investments which are alongside current vehicle deployment goals.

 For example, extra credits for larger vehicles could create the perverse incentive for automakers to make less efficient plug-in hybrids, resulting in more gasoline use.
 Giving extra credits to automated ZEVs assumes that they would drive more miles per year than other cars and therefore displace more gasoline-powered travel than a non-automated ZEV.
 However, it may be the case that these automated ZEVs increase the total amount of travel and thus either partially or fully negate the climate benefits of switching from gasoline to electricity or hydrogen.
 FYI hydrogen fuel cells are a joke.

-State leadership on vehicle electrification is the reason there are now over 40 electric vehicle models available in some states, and the US is expected to hit the 1 million EVs sold milestone this month.
+State leadership on vehicle electrification is the reason there are now over 40 electric vehicle models available in some states.
+Experts predict the U.S. will hit the 1 million EVs sold milestone this month.
 Undercutting state ZEV targets could slow the needed transition away from petroleum to electric-drive transportation.
 State-level regulations also allow for coordinated incentives, infrastructure investment, and supportive policies that would unlikely to happen at the national level under the current administration.
 Also, while billed as a national program, there is no assurance that automakers would make efforts to sell ZEV’s outside the states where they currently offer ZEV models.